The Inspiration - Ken Reece's 250

 Progress Pictures

 I've got other projects that take higher priority than this one right now, so progress on it will be hit and miss.
-I doubt much will get done on it before winter.

 Ken also has some build pictures of his 250 project on his site: http://web.mac.com/m82a1/Kens_Ducatis/250_Cafe_Build.html